tsabunkar/play_javascript_basics/hosting/host.md

 We already know that any variable declared within a scope belongs to that scope.
 But what we don’t know yet, is that no matter where variables are declared within a particular scope, all variable declarations are moved to the top of their scope (global or local).
 This is called hoisting, as the variable declarations are hoisted to the top of the scope.
-Note that hoisting only moves the declaration.
+Note that hoisting only moves only the declaration.
 Any assignments are left in place.

 ---------------------------------------------------------------------------------------------------------------